 Two things make it different from the trackers that already exist:

 2. Cover letters that actually earn their output.
 The AI doesn’t just fill in a template.
-It reads the job description, spots where your saved CV doesn’t directly evidence what the role asks for, and asks you targeted questions before it starts writing — “This role asks for X; can you give a specific example from your experience?”
+It reads the job description, spots where your saved CV doesn’t directly evidence what the role asks for, and asks you targeted questions before it starts writing, like: “This role asks for X; can you give a specific example from your experience?”
 The result is a structured, editable draft built from your real experience, not generic AI prose.
 A 30-minute manual process becomes a guided 5-minute flow.

 The design principle behind both features: calm over busy.
 Fewer steps.
 Immediately obvious UI.
 No learning curve.